syslog-ng/syslog-ng.github.io/doc/_admin-guide/180_Best_practices_and_examples/003_Collecting_logs_from_chroot.md

 ---
 title: Collecting logs from chroot
 id: adm-pract-chroot
+description: >-
+	This section describes how to collect logs from a chroot using a {{ site.product.short_name }}
+	client running on the host.
 ---

-## Purpose

-To collect logs from a chroot using a {{ site.product.short_name }} client running on the host, complete the following steps:
+Complete the following steps:

 ### Figure 23: Collecting logs from chroot